DAN SHUMAKER COLLECTION

 Boeing 21 NB-2

-Boeing 21 NB-2 (A-6770) (David Gauthier Collection)
+Boeing 21 NB-2 (A-6770) (David Gauthier Memorial Collection)

-The thirty NB-2s (BuNo A-6769 to A-6798 c/n 690 to 719) were structurally identical to the NB-1 except for the power plant, which was a war-surplus Wright-Hispano E-4 of 180 hp.
+The thirty NB-2s (BuNos.
+A-6769 to A-6798 c/n 690 to 719) were structurally identical to the NB-1 except for the power plant, which was a war-surplus Wright-Hispano E-4 of 180 hp.
 Installation of this unit was made at the request of the Navy to take advantage of the large stocks of this French-designed but American-built power plant that were still on hand.

 The thick wings of the NB-1 and NB-2 gave it good load-carrying characteristics.
 These were put to good use by the USMC, which modified some NB-1s and NB-2s for use as spray aircraft for mosquito control in the tropics after aerial spraying was found to be the most efficient way to handle the problem.
+Note the dead mosquito logo on the fuselage of the nicknamed "Mosquito Bomber", and read the "Mosquito Bomber" Story.

 Boeing 21 NB-3